Banjo-Kazooie (video game): Influence

 The platform trend was revitalized in the mid-2010s with the release of remakes of platform games like Crash Bandicoot N. Sane Trilogy (2017) and Spyro Reignited Trilogy (2018) and indie games like A Hat in Time (2017), which was marketed as being influenced by Banjo-Kazooie.
 The game's developer, Jonas Kaerlev, explained that his goal was to magnify the positives of the 1998 N64 game, including exploration, charm, and puzzle-solving, while mitigating its flaws, such as endless collecting and a camera.
 He admitted two levels were explicitly based on Banjo-Kazooie segments, a race with another character and a ticket collection, were removed due to poor test player reception.
 The resurgence of these games as well as the announcement of the reboot Battletoads (2020) influenced speculation of another game in the Banjo-Kazooie series, Mayles in 2018 revealing it from "aggrieved people on Twitter."

-As one of the earliest platformers, Banjo-Kazooie was noted by The Ringer and Kaerlev, for a major difference from the Mario series it took influence from: the rejection of a start-to-end structure in favor of exploration.
+As one of the earliest platformers, Banjo-Kazooie rejected the start-to-end structure of the Mario series in favor of exploration.
 Many of the 3D Mario games continued to follow their linear formula until Super Mario Odyssey (2017), where the player can explore the world without a time limit and remains in it after collecting a power moon.
 Additionally, Odysseys capture mechanic, where Mario turns into whatever object or animal it latches onto, is similar to Mumbo's animal transformations in Banjo-Kazooie and Banjo-Tooie.
 Nintendo never publicized if they took inspiration from the Banjo games.
 As Mayles responded, "We took enough influences from Nintendo's games, so if they were influenced by Banjo, then that's kind of a nice thing."

+A spiritual successor to Banjo-Kazooie, Yooka-Laylee, was released in 2017 by Playtonic Games, a studio founded by ex-Rare staff, including members of the Banjo-Kazooie development team.